 Farmland Preservation Program - The State of Wisconsin has a Farmland Preservation Tax Credit Program.
 The goals of the program are twofold: to preserve Wisconsin farmland by means of local land use planning and soil conservation practices and to provide property tax relief to farmland owners.
 Landowners keeping land in agricultural use can claim a credit on their State income tax by obtaining a zoning certificate, if the land is exclusive agriculture zoned (8 towns in Marathon County), or sign a contract with the State.
-The program requires that a landowner be a Wisconsin resident, own a minimum of 35 or more acres of contiguous land, and produce gross farm receipts of \$6,000 or more in the last year, or

-\$18,000 in the last three years.
+The program requires that a landowner be a Wisconsin resident, own a minimum of 35 or more acres of contiguous land, and produce gross farm receipts of \$6,000 or more in the last year, or \$18,000 in the last three years.
 The income requirement can be satisfied by having 35 acres or more enrolled in the Conservation Reserve Program (CRP).
 Landowners must also comply with County soil and water conservation standards.
 Contracts can range from 10 to 25 years, and remain in effect regardless of change in ownership.
-Despite the high amount of woodland in Plover, there are still over 1,400 acres of land held in Farmland Preservation Contracts.
-There are heavy concentrations in the area east of CTH D along the eastern border, in the southwest on either side of the Plover River, and in smaller segments elsewhere.
-(Figure 4-3).
+There are over 1,300 acres of land in Hewitt held in Farmland Preservation Contracts, with the greatest concentration in the northwest section.
+(Figure 4-3)

-Forest Crop Law and Managed Forest Law (MFL)
+Forest Crop Law (FCL) and Managed Forest Law (MFL)